Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 handle.

 Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double`, and `checksum256`.
-Iteration order is `memcmp` order over a big-endian encoding — with an additional sign-flip transform for `double` and `long double`, so negatives order correctly — and the fixed-width numeric types sort exactly as they did.
+Iteration order is `memcmp` order over a big-endian encoding — with an additional sign-flip transform for `double` and `long double`, so negatives order correctly — and the **integer** types sort exactly as they did.

+**The floating types have two edge cases that do not carry over.** The legacy `idx_double` / `idx_long_double` indices rejected NaN outright and folded `-0.0` onto `+0.0`, ordering keys that compared equal by primary key.
+Wire's encoder is a pure bit transform — flip every bit when the sign bit is set, otherwise flip the sign bit — which admits NaN and sends the two signed zeros to distinct byte ranges (`-0.0` below `+0.0`).
+If your table can hold either value, iteration order and `lower_bound` / `upper_bound` results can differ from Antelope.
+Ordinary finite non-zero keys are unaffected.

 The constraint is **`std::is_trivially_copyable`**, not "has a serializer" — so `std::string` and `std::vector` secondary keys are rejected even though CDT can serialize them.
 The